 The other short-listed winners, who each received £250, were: Jeremiah Ovenden (Torquay Academy), Matt Ward (The Gryphon School, Dorset), Andrew Wells (Howard of Effingham School, Surrey).

 'From a very strong field Helen and I chose a set of worthy winners.
 The future of literature is in good hands with poets like these around!'
 Ian McMillan

 ‘The winning poems demonstrate the diversity of the entries, in both form and content.
 For these poets, 'cells' didn't mean confinement but linguistic possibility.’
 Helen Mort

-Now in its thirteenth year, the Christopher Tower poetry competition is one of the most prestigious poetry competitions in the UK, with a reputation for discovering fresh and exciting poetry talent.
-Previous prizewinners such as Caroline Bird, Helen Mort, Richard O’Brien, Charlotte Runcie, Anna Lewis and Annie Katchinska are now gaining further acclaim in other competitions or within the publishing/ writing world.
+Now in its fifteenth year, the Christopher Tower poetry competition is one of the most prestigious poetry competitions in the UK, with a reputation for discovering fresh and exciting poetry talent.
+Previous prizewinners such as Caroline Bird, Richard O’Brien, Anna Lewis and Annie Katchinska, apart from Helen Mort herself, are now gaining further acclaim in other competitions or within the publishing/ writing world.
 The competition is just one of the initiatives developed by Tower Poetry at Christ Church to encourage the writing and reading of poetry by young adults.
-Other projects include summer schools, poetry readings, conferences, an ongoing publication programme and website, which is used as an educational resource in schools.
+Other projects include summer schools (to which the first three winners are invited as part of their prize), poetry readings, conferences, an ongoing publication programme and website, which is used as an educational resource in schools.

 View photos of the event